 |Locations:||up to 13|

-Forte were a hospitality giant and the leaders of the roadside market before Granada took this title.
+Fortes were a hospitality giant and the leaders of the roadside market before being bought out by Granada.
 They owned hundreds of restaurants and planned many services.
 Before motorways, they ran many hotels and cafés around the country.
 Their first business was a milk bar in 1935.